Balanitis

 How can balanitis be prevented?

-The best prevention is to wash the penis and glans regularly.
-When doing so, uncircumcised men should carefully pull back the foreskin and give the head of the penis a gentle but thorough wash with water and mild soap.
-This prevents a buildup of smegma – a whitish secretion that forms between the glans and the foreskin – which can serve as a breeding ground for infection.
+The best way to prevent balanitis is to wash the penis and glans regularly.
+When doing so, uncircumcised men should carefully pull back the foreskin and give the head of the penis a gentle but thorough wash with water.
+This gentle washing is also advisable if anything could have collected between the glans and the foreskin, such as sport-induced sweat, smegma, residual sperm or lubricant following sex.

 How is balanitis diagnosed?

 Redness and skin changes on the glans usually indicate an inflammation.
-To determine whether the man is suffering from a yeast infection or infection with sexually transmitted bacteria, tests are used to identify pathogens.
-A possible infection with the herpes simplex virus (HSV) – the pathogen that causes genital herpes – can also be detected this way.
+To determine whether the man is suffering from a fungal infection or infection with sexually transmitted bacteria, tests are used to identify pathogens.
+Further tests, such as blood or urine tests, can be useful to check whether the inflammation has also affected the urinary tract or has been caused by a sexually transmitted disease.
+They are also able to determine risk factors such as diabetes.

 If the man is uncircumcised, the doctor will also determine how easily the foreskin moves and how easily it can be pulled back in order to exclude complications such as phimosis.